Ziyatoe/DTUProController/README.md

  dtupro_ctrl.py 0 1        ; script is running as datalogger, no limiting , output to the console

 What do you need:
 - SET !!
-DTU-Pro RS485 device number to 101 or change it bellow
+DTU-Pro as Remote Control/Modbus Protocol
 - SET !!
+DTU-Pro RS485 device number to 101 or change it in script
-DTSU666 grid meter device number to 22 or change it bellow, (DDSU666 or whatever CHINT compatible is also ok)
+- SET !!
+DTSU666 grid meter device number to 22 or change it in script (DDSU666 or whatever CHINT compatible is also ok)
 - for RaspberryPi or PC get a USB/RS485 stick
-- connect DTU-Pro, DTSU666 and PC over RS485 (take care of A/B)
+- connect DTU-Pro, DTSU666 and PC over RS485 twisted pair (take care of A/B)
 - install python3
 - install pymodbus
 - install MQTT mosquitto